ace-design/JustificationDiagram/README.md

 This prototype generates a justification diagram from a text file.

+## Dependencies

+This project requires the installation of [Graphviz](https://graphviz.org/download/).

 ## Installation

 JDGenerator is a Maven program.
 You can either clone the repo and run the following commands :